 Sponsored by: DK Hostmaster A/S

-#1 Updated by Erik Fonnesbeck almost 7 years ago
+#1 Updated by Erik Fonnesbeck about 7 years ago

 This probably shouldn't be too hard to implement.
 With port forwards it will probably need code for separating the group into the member interfaces.
 Outbound NAT might need that, too.
 I'm not quite sure whether using interface groups is useful with outbound NAT, but if it is implemented, it may need a separate line in rules.debug for each interface in the group.

 #2 Updated by Max Mustermann almost 7 years ago

 For users previously using Peplink Balance routers, all WAN can be selected in the screen where rules are edited.
 Instead of creating a rule for each WAN link, the Peplink way is to create a rule and select one, more or all WAN interfaces with checkboxes.
 See attached screenshot.

 #4 Updated by Max Mustermann almost 7 years ago

 Current 20100731-1322 implementation is incorrect: